synaptics-astra/doc/linux/index.rst

 Gstreamer Examples
 ------------------

-To run the following Gstreamer examples please make sure to set the following variables in your environment.
+To run the following Gstreamer examples, please make sure to set the following variables in your environment.
 These variables may need to be set when running commands from the serial console or a remote shell::